Flowminder/FlowKit/docs/source/administrator/deployment.md

 And then create a public key from the key file (`openssl rsa -pubout -in flowauth-private-key.key -out flowapi-public-key.pub`), or download it from FlowAuth once started.
 Should you need to supply the key using environment variables, rather than secrets (not recommended), you should base64 encode the key (e.g. `base64 -i flowauth-private-key.key`).
 FlowAuth and FlowAPI will automatically decode base64 encoded keys for use.

 By default `SECRET_KEY` may be any arbitrary string, `FLOWAUTH_FERNET_KEY` should be a valid Fernet key.
 A convenience command is provided to generate one - `flask get-fernet`.

+#### Two-factor authentication

+FlowAuth supports optional two-factor authentication for user accounts, using the Google Authenticator app or similar.
+This can be enabled either by an administrator, or by individual users.

+To safeguard two-factor codes, FlowAuth prevents users from authenticating more than once with the same code within a short window.
+When deploying to production, you may wish to deploy a redis backend to support this feature - for example if you are deploying multiple instances of the FlowAuth container which need to be able to record the last used codes for users in a common place.

+To configure FlowAuth for use with redis, set the `FLOWAUTH_CACHE_BACKEND` environment variable to `redis`.
+You will also need to set the following environment variables, or docker secrets:

+- `FLOWAUTH_REDIS_HOST`

+   The hostname to connect to redis on.
+- `FLOWAUTH_REDIS_PORT`

+    The port to use to connect to redis, defaults to `6379`.
+- `FLOWAUTH_REDIS_PASSWORD`

+    The password for the redis database.
+- `FLOWAUTH_REDIS_DB`

+    The database _number_ to connect to, defaults to `0`.

+By default, FlowAuth will use a dbm file backend to track last used two-factor codes.
+This file will be created at `/dev/shm/flowauth_last_used_cache` inside the container (i.e. in Docker's shared memory area), and can be mounted to a volume or pointed to an alternative location by setting the  `FLOWAUTH_CACHE_FILE` environment variable.

 ### Running with Secrets